top of page

 And also: "If the public understanding is that counselling is about looking back in life at what has gone wrong, whereas coaching is about looking forward to what can go right, different people with different issues will be attracted to counselling rather than to coaching."

 He also states, "it may be that the coach chooses to use the term "coaching" deliberately to provide a platform for clients who are embarrassed to meet with a counsellor.
 An example is a case where police officers were offered counselling sessions in the aftermath of a critical incident.
 Few took up the opportunity.
 Following the next critical incident, the officers were offered coaching, which was taken up.
-What they were being offered was person-centred in both cases, but the term "coaching" was less stigmatizing than the term 'counselling.'
+What they were being offered was person-centered in both cases, but the term "coaching" was less stigmatizing than the term 'counselling.'
 For person-centrered practitioners, where the terminology is interchangeable, which term is used is likely to reflect the context of employment."

 From the book The Complete Book of Coaching 2nd ed., Chapter 4, pp 61 - 62